A video collaboration series with Art Center Luca Priori and Lee Sandstead.

 Lee Sandstead - Art historian and photographer of art.

-© BrunuhVille - "The Forgotten Love" fron the album The Eternal Forest.
+© BrunuhVille - "The Lost Tale" from the album Tales from the Lost Kingdom.
 All rights reserved.

 © Photos owned by Lee Sandstead .
 All rights reserved.

 DISCLAIMER: No Copyright infringement intended.
 All copyrights belong to their respective owners.

 © Videos owned by Art Center Luca Priori.
 All rights reserved.

 Woodlawn Cemetery is one of the largest cemeteries in New York City and is a designated National Historic Landmark.

 A rural cemetery located in the Bronx, it opened in 1863, in what was then southern Westchester County, in an area that was annexed to New York City in 1874.